GuitarML/pedalnet/README.md

 1. Wav files should be 3 - 4 minutes long, and contain a variety of chords, individual notes, and playing techniques to get a full spectrum of data for the model to "learn" from.
-2. Use of a buffer splitter was used with pedals to obtain a pure guitar signal and post effect signal.
+2. A buffer splitter was used with pedals to obtain a pure guitar signal and post effect signal.
 3. Obtaining sample data from an amp can be done by splitting off the original signal, with the post amp signal coming from a microphone (I used a SM57).